10 Beloved Taco Bell Items That Have Disappeared From the Menu

-When it announced the departure of the Mexican Pizza, Taco Bell also revealed to fans that Pico De Gallo would be getting the boot in favor of fresh diced tomatoes.
+When it announced the departure of the Mexican Pizza, which has since retuned and could have some new iterations in 2023, Taco Bell also revealed to fans that Pico De Gallo would be getting the boot in favor of fresh diced tomatoes.

-Shredded Chicken is another menu item we know and love that left menus on Nov.
-5, but there is a simple substitution for it.
-Though the Shredded Chicken Burrito, Shredded Chicken Quesadilla Melt, and Shredded Chicken Soft Taco aren't available anymore, similar options include the brand-new Chicken Chipotle Melt or the classic Chicken Quesadilla, Taco Bell told fans in the announcement.
+Shredded chicken is another menu item we know and love that left menus at the end of 2021, but there is a simple substitution for it.
+Though the Shredded Chicken Burrito, Shredded Chicken Quesadilla Melt, and Shredded Chicken Soft Taco aren't available anymore, similar options include the Chicken Chipotle Melt or the classic Chicken Quesadilla.

 Grilled Steak Soft Taco

 This soft taco was removed in July 2020.
 The decision came about in order to make room for other items, as well as to streamline operations amid the ongoing COVID-19 pandemic, the company said.
-However, if steak is your protein of choice, you still have three other options: the Steak Quesadilla, the Grande Toasted Steak Breakfast Burrito, and the Hash Brown Toasted Steak Breakfast Burrito.
+However, if steak is your protein of choice, you still have three other options: the Steak Quesadilla, the Double Steak Grilled Cheese Burrito, the Grande Toasted Steak Breakfast Burrito, and the Hash Brown Toasted Steak Breakfast Burrito.

 Beefy Fritos Burrito

-Another menu item you won't be able to order as a result of the pandemic is the Beefy Fritos Burrito.
+Another menu item you won't be able to order is the Beefy Fritos Burrito.
 "And while change is hard, a simplified menu and innovation process will leave room for new fan favorites, continued progress in categories such as plant-based diets, and even opportunities for the return of some classics on a limited-time basis," Taco Bell said.

 Mini Skillet Bowl

 Breakfast may never be the same at Taco Bell with the Mini Skillet Bowl.
 The cut was made at a time when breakfast hours were not on the normal schedule as the pandemic forced many Americans to work from home.
-When regular hours were reinstated in October, the Mini Skillet Bowl was nowhere to be found.
+When regular hours were reinstated, the Mini Skillet Bowl was nowhere to be found.